 For some great tips on promoting confidence and self-esteem check out the link: 20 Great Questions to Help Increase Your Confidence | Psychology Today

-And if you are thinking about accessing Confidence Coaching through The Mindful Life Coach UK, then be sure to complete the Consultation Form on the front page of the website to request a call back.
+And if you are thinking about accessing Transformational Life Coaching to help you overcome feelings of low self worth, nurture self-love and care, and build your confidence, click here to request a FREE Consultation.
 A minimum of 4 sessions are often recommended to address both conscious and unconscious barriers to confidence and include life coaching techniques, NLP, guided meditations, and EFT.